openplanetary/opm/README.md

 [OpenPlanetary](http://openplanetary.co) is a loose confederation of planetary scientists, scientific programmers and planetary science enthusiasts who come together to discuss and develop solutions to problems of planetary science data archiving, discovery and analysis.

-The OpenPlanetaryMap (OPM) project is supported by [CARTO](https://carto.com) through their Grant Program.
+The OpenPlanetaryMap (OPM) project is supported by [CARTO](https://carto.com) through their Grant Program, and by Europlanet through their  [Public Engagement Funding Scheme 2017](http://www.europlanet-eu.org/europlanet-funding-scheme-2017-projects/)

 ## The project